cbmckni/kinc-k8s-demo/README.md

 You should now have access to your own personal VM!

+Go to https://github.com/cbmckni/techex-demo and clone the repo to your VM's desktop:

+`cd ~/Desktop && git clone https://github.com/cbmckni/techex-demo.git`

 ## 1. Deploy Kubernertes Cluster Using Cisco Container Platform

 Open Firefox and click the Cisco Container Platform link at the top of the browser.